nathan-gardner/SECON2023Robot/Documentation/Signoffs/NathanGardner-signoff-Controller.md

 The direct interfaces between the controller and other subsystems are as follows:

 1. Serial communication input/output to the vision microcontroller.
-This will be a general digital I/O pin.
+This will be a general digital I/O pin used to communcate objects which describe enviroment.
 2. An input from the power system which triggers the microcontroller to start initializing code.
 This will be a digital input pin with hardware interrupt capabilities.
 3. Serial communication as an input to the object storage subsystem.
 This will be a digital output pin in terms of the microcontroller.
 4. Serial communication as an input to the object consumption subsystem.
 This will be a digital output pin in terms of the microcontroller.